The Alberta Civil Liberties Research Centre

 Protest and Anti-Terrorism Laws

-After 9/11, governments around the world -- including Canada -- passed sweeping legislation to combat the threat of terrorism.
-Unfortunately, many of these laws bleed into, and impact, persons who are not terrorists, but engage in organized acts of civil disobedience.
-While these anti-terror laws can have impacts any civil disobedient, aboriginal and environmental groups have been particularly vocal about their concerns.
+After 9/11, governments around the world — including Canada — passed sweeping legislation to combat the threat of terrorism.
+Unfortunately, many of these laws bleed into, and impact, persons who are not terrorists, but who are engaged in organized acts of civil disobedience.
+Many civil disobedience, aboriginal and environmental groups have been particularly vocal about their concerns.
 The sections below highlight some of the anti-terror laws a protester ought to be aware of.

 Bill C-51 is the federal government’s most recent anti-terrorism bill.
 Like other anti-terrorism laws, Bill C-51 itself amends several other existing statutes in Canada.
 Among other things, it targets activities that “undermine the security of Canada”.
 This vague concept has raised considerable questions.
 Activities that “unduly influenc[e] a government in Canada by…unlawful means”, “interfer[e] with critical infrastructure”, or “interfer[e] with …the economic or financial stability of Canada” all fall within Bill C-51’s scope.
 Originally, Bill C-51 exempted “lawful” protests from this definition.
 This caused significant uproar among protest groups that engage in unlawful protests (including aboriginal and environmental groups).
 In response, the word “lawful” was removed from the exemption.